otaviocv/otaviocv.github.io/content/blog/real-time-machine-learning-tips-and-tricks/index.md

 This assumption is the assumption that if you send N instances of prediciton you must get back N instances with their predictions.
-In our practices it feels odd to send 10 rows in and get only one row back, specilly when this work must be executed in the adapter because, for optimization purposes, you decided to aggregate this in a dataset or a datapipeline outside the model pipeline.
+In our practices it feels odd to send 10 rows in and get only one row back, specially when this work must be executed in the adapter because, for optimization purposes, you decided to aggregate this in a dataset or a datapipeline outside the model pipeline.